Interaction to Next Paint (INP)

 Google puts a lot of emphasis on improving user experience.

 The Core Web Vitals update rolled out last year is proof that user experience is a key ranking factor for Google.
-There is a lot of chatter about if and when INP will replace FID (First Input Delay) to become a Core Web Vitals tracking metric.
+There was a lot of chatter about if and when INP will replace FID (First Input Delay) to become a Core Web Vitals tracking metric.
+In May 2023, Google announced that INP will replace the FID as a core web vitals metric for measuring responsiveness, effective from March 2024.

-While the replacement is still not finalized, let us look at and understand this new metric and learn how we can improve our website’s performance score for Interaction to Next Paint (INP).
+Let us look at and understand this new metric that will replace FID and learn how we can improve our website’s performance score for INP.

 What Is Interaction To Next Paint (INP)?